developer-friendly/blog/docs/posts/0008-k8s-federated-oidc.md

 of our Kubernetes cluster to authenticate to AWS services using OIDC.

-This post will provide a walkthrough of granting such access to a bear-metal Kubernetes cluster (k3s[^1]) using only the power of OpenID Connect protocol.
+This post will provide a walkthrough of granting such access to a bare-metal Kubernetes cluster (k3s[^1]) using only the power of OpenID Connect protocol.
 In a later post, we'll show you how easy it is to achieve the same with a managed Kubernetes cluster like Azure Kubernetes Service (AKS)[^2].
-But, first let's understand the fundamentals by trying it on a bear-metal cluster.
+But, first let's understand the fundamentals by trying it on a bare-metal cluster.

 We will not store any credentials in our pods and as such, won't ever have to